 This hollow core door makeover is a great way to update a plain door in your home or, in our case, a great way to update interior doors on a budget.

-I’ve done several door projects before.
-I’ve built amazing DIY barn doors, I worked with another blogger on these tall DIY Shaker Doors for a hall linen closet in one of our Vermont vacation rental locations and even built small shaker doors for my office built-in makeover.
+I’ve done several door projects in the past.
+I’ve built amazing DIY barn doors.
+I worked with another blogger on these tall DIY Shaker Doors for a hall linen closet in one of our Vermont vacation rental locations.
+I even built small shaker doors for my office built-in makeover.

 For more kitchen updates check out my How To Makeover A Kitchen Island on a Budget, my Organize a Pantry And Get More Space, how to Make A DIY Wood Spice Rack, and How To Make Wall Mounted Paper Roll Note Holder, my new dining table that I love, and my free-standing pantry cabinet!